hanino87/requests_with_python_training_with_hannes/README.md

 The test_login() function sends a POST request to the /login endpoint with the user's credentials.
 If successful, it returns an authentication token (access_token) which is required for further API requests.

 4. Products

-Test that a user can add a product to the product list with with the Authorization token (Bearer token) for authorization
+def add_one_product(token) function sends a POST request to the /products endpoint with the Authorization token (Bearer token) for authorization .
+If successful, it returns a message that the product has been added.

 ## Sample Code